Articles of Incorporation

 Articles of Incorporation (Restated and Amended)

-The following Articles of Incorporation are a 'draft' of the articles that we intend to file between 2022 and 2025 with an updated vision.
+The following Articles of Incorporation are a 'draft' of the articles that we intend to file between 2023 and 2025 with an updated vision.
 The original (current) Articles of Incorporation can be located on the Secretary of State's server in the Commonwealth of Kentucky.
+For the most part the restating shall be done to clarify the purposes and mission of the organization as they have changed over time, the balance of the document remains consistent with state and federal law.

 Ecology Crossroads Cooperative Foundation